emberjs-seattle/code-of-conduct/README.md

 If a participant engages in harassing behavior, Meetup Organizers may take any action they deem appropriate, up to and including expulsion from all EmberJS Seattle spaces and identification of the participant as a harasser to other EmberJS Seattle members or the general public.

+## Additional Reading

+Please read through the [Ember.js Project Community Guidelines](https://emberjs.com/guidelines/) for a more detailed overview of the intent and goals of the Ember community at large.
+We stand by the principles of the community CoC and consider them part of our CoC as well.

 ## Attribution

-This anti-harassment policy is based on the [example policy](http://geekfeminism.wikia.com/wiki/Community_anti-harassment) from the Geek Feminism wiki, created by the Geek Feminism community.
+This anti-harassment policy is based on the [example policy](http://geekfeminism.wikia.com/wiki/Community_anti-harassment) from the Geek Feminism wiki, as well as the [EmberConf Code of Conduct](http://emberconf.com/code-of-conduct.html).